streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 ### 4. Data encryption

 Encryption only takes place when you sync.
-Each item in the database is encrypted seperately using XChaCha-Poly1305-IETF.
+Each item in the database is encrypted separately using XChaCha-Poly1305-IETF.

 #### How it works